OxCone1/Dev-Academy/README.md

      npm i
      ```

-4. Start the MongoDB server:
+4. Start the MongoDB server (only in case if is not running after installation):

     ```shell
     mkdir "C:\data\db"